scristofari/image-server/part6/PART6.md

 # Part 6: Deploy the project on a container service

-## What's needed to be done.
+## What needs to be done.
- - timeout and closed request for the request
+ - timeout and closed request
- - deploy the container on Heroku.
+ - deploy the container on Heroku

 ## Code